Pearls for a Spring Wedding

 This season the colour white is also in fashion on the catwalk as well as the wedding aisle.
 The Spring/Summer 2012 collections of Celine, Chloe, Jenny Packham, Jil Sander, Louis Vuitton and Stella McCartney are abundant with thoroughly white designs that range from sharply cut, almost architectural cottons to silk embroidery and pretty feminine lace.

 So how should a white dress qualify as a wedding dress?
 The presence of a long train on a white dress or a groom close by is usually a giveaway clue.
 But more traditionally a bride will also accessorise her wedding dress with a veil, a tiara or a bouquet of seasonal flowers to complete her attire elegantly.
-White pearls are traditionally the bride's gem of choice for the prettiest of wedding pearl necklaces and matching pearl and diamond earrings.
+White pearls are traditionally the bride's gem of choice for the prettiest of wedding jewellery and matching pearl and diamond earrings.

 Last year was quite exquisite for beautiful weddings of the rich, famous and royal.
 Most memorably, Prince William wed Kate Middleton as she was wearing a stunning white dress created by Alexander McQueen designer Sarah Burton.
 The design with its intricate white lace and sleeves was reminiscent of the dress of another iconic princess, Grace Kelly, as she married the Prince of Monaco, Ranier II, in 1956.